 Jensen Hughes, Dubai

-This presentation will discuss the evolution of the Saudi Building Code and the UAE Fire and Life Safety Code of Practice and provided detailed review of updates to the fire protection and life safety provisions of these codes.
-In particular, the presentation will examine provisions for facades and cladding systems, compartmentation, fire service access to high rise buildings, renewable energy systems, roles and responsibilities of stakeholders, and enforcement.
+This presentation discusses the evolution of the Saudi Building Code and the UAE Fire and Life Safety Code of Practice and provides a detailed review of updates to the fire protection and life safety provisions of these codes.
+In particular, the presentation examines provisions for facades and cladding systems, compartmentation, fire service access to high-rise buildings, renewable energy systems, roles and responsibilities of stakeholders, and enforcement.